juin03/CPC357-IOT-Project/report.md

 ## 1.0 Introduction

 ### 1.1 Problem Statement
 Industrial motors are the workhorses of manufacturing plants and production lines, powering critical machinery from conveyor belts to heavy-duty compressors.
 However, they commonly experience failures due to overheating, excessive vibration, or unstable rotational speed, with bearing and stator faults accounting for over 70% of total failures [1].
 These mechanical faults often develop gradually, but traditional "run-to-failure" or scheduled maintenance approaches are inefficient.
 In industrial settings, manual inspections are infrequent and hazardous, often failing to identify early warning signs.
 Consequently, sudden breakdowns lead to costly downtime, production halts, and safety risks.
-Therefore, a low-cost IoT and machine learning system is required to continuously monitor motor condition, analyze patterns, and predict potential failures before they occur, transitioning maintenance from reactive to proactive in line with modern Industry 4.0 standards [2].
+Therefore, a low-cost IoT and machine learning system is required to continuously monitor motor condition, analyze patterns, and predict potential failures before they occur, transitioning maintenance from reactive to proactive in line with modern Industry 4.0 standards.

 ### 1.2 Objectives
 The primary goal is to develop a robust prototype that demonstrates the feasibility of remote, predictive maintenance.